-MARCH - WORLD DOWN SYNDROME DAY AT ZOOTAMPA – Joins us for lunch, meet new families, and enjoy a day at ZooTampa!
-You can upgrade your tickets for a year’s pass!
+MARCH - WORLD DOWN SYNDROME DAY PICNIC AT THE ROTARY CAMP FLORIDA – Joins us for lunch, meet new families, and enjoy all the Rotary Camp has to offer!
+Canoeing, Swimming, Playground, Fishing, and more! !

 APRIL – SPRING PICNIC – Enjoy a day at the park with a fun Egg Hunt.

-JULY – DOWN SYNDROME AWARENESS POOL PARTY – Meet other families and F.R.I.E.N.D.S. at the pool, don’t forget your sunscreen!
+JULY – DISABILITY AWARENESS POOL PARTY – Meet other families and F.R.I.E.N.D.S. at the Rotary Camp Fl, don’t forget your sunscreen!

-DECEMBER - we celebrate the holidays with our families and F.R.I.E.N.D.S. with our Holiday Party and Breakfast with Santa.
+DECEMBER - we celebrate the holidays with our families and F.R.I.E.N.D.S. with our Holiday Party, Christmas Dances, and Breakfast with Santa.

 PARADES - If we are lucky enough to find a sponsor, F.R.I.E.N.D.S. promotes our group during the 4th of July in Brandon & the Christmas Parade in St. Pete.
 We load up a float with kids and families dressed in a Holiday t-shirts and Santa Hat’s and pass out of candy and F.R.I.E.N.D.S.
 Brochures.